 The unfortunate bit about steel toe boots us that it can get inward damage that isn’t showing on the outside.

 Due to their structural integrity and composite materials used to make them, these boots outlast many.
-However, when something heavy lands on the boot or it gets punctured, it would be best to replace.
+However, when something heavy lands on the boot or it gets punctured, it would be best to replace it.

 When the metatarsal guard starts showing, or if the heel plat rubs bare and especially when the steel toe starts shining through, you best retire the boot.